back to the MAIN INDEX

 You find as much juice as peel.

-And the world?
-It's just the same thing.
+And what is the world?
+Just the same thing.

 Go wherever you want, you can't fail,